 “I thought he would have been true to his word, so it is very disappointing because the only thing a man has is his word,” Corneal told Wired868.
 “If anything, I am guilty of being naive.
 John-Williams was the one who brought the figures [for our contract] to me and we decided on something, so to think he would then renege on it.

 “[…] I have not been paid 11 salaries which are outstanding under John-Williams.
-I was paid when they got money and sometimes when they got money, other people were paid I was not.
+I was not paid when they got money and sometimes when they got money, other people were paid I was not.
 It was distasteful and I thought it was very disrespectful.”

 Corneal’s triumph today caps a remarkable week for John-Williams, who is running to retain his post as president on Sunday.
 SSFL president William Wallace and Terminix La Horquetta Rangers managing director Richard Ferguson are the other candidates for the TTFA president post.